laravel-streams/streams/docs/principles.md

 ---

-- Domain Driven Design
+The Streams platform aims to be a sort of "Wordpress" for Laravel artisans.

+- Like Wordpress
+    - Extremely Flexible
+    - Minimally Opinionated
+- Not Like Wordpress
+    - Not Content Opinionated
+    - Not Too Unopinionated
+    - Not EAV
+- For Laravel
-    - Naturalistic
+    - Package Architecture
     - Minimum Effective Input
     - Minimum Technical Impact
     - Face Melting Performance
+- For Artisans
+    - Modern (Lazy)
+    - Domain Driven Design
+        - Naturalistic?
     - Rediculous Flexibility